victorsomadina/Vichris265/README.md

 - 👋 Hi, I’m @Vichris265
-- 👀 I’m interested in software development
+- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning python
+- 🌱 I’m currently SQL, POWER BI, python
-- 💞️ I’m looking to collaborate on JavaScript and SQL
+- 💞️ I’m looking to collaborate on python and SQL
 - 📫 How to reach me christopher.somadina.1999@gmail.com

 <!---